 Give yourself the best chance of a reunion

 In general, most people rely on their home insurance to cover their bike as it tends to be a lot less expensive and something most of us already have.
 But is critical to find out exactly what they cover you before, before you need it.

 Two dedicated bike insurance companies are Velosurance or Spoke Insurance provide full comprehensive coverage on road bikes, covering what the bicycle is worth to you, including any carbon wheel sets.
 Some even go the distance by proving roadside assistance.

 Write down the serial number

-Don’t be slow about it either, once the bike is gone it’s probably impossible to find the serial number.
+Don’t be slow about it either, if you lose the bike it’s close to impossible to find its serial number.
 There’s a chance the shop you bought it from has a record, but there are no guarantees.
 It’s your bike, it’s your responsibility.